Dick Tracy (1990 film): Legacy

 Retrospective reviews called the film exceptionally unique.
 Writers for Vox and The Atlantic asserted that it was one of the most unique movies ever.
 Multiple authors contrast it with newer comic book movies.
 One article calls it a "road not taken" in comic book adaptations.
 The author praised Popeye, Dick Tracy and Hulk for their use of comic techniques, such as "masking, paneling, and page layout" in ways the DC Extended Universe and Marvel Cinematic Universe do not.

-Home media release
+Home media

 The film was released on VHS December 18, 1990.
 It was first released on DVD in Europe in 2000, but domestic release in the U.S. was delayed until April 2, 2002, and without any special features.
 Shortly after the U.S. DVD release, rumors circulated on the Internet that Warren Beatty had planned to release a director's cut under Disney's "Vista Series" label; including at least ten extra minutes of footage.
 As of 1992, Dick Tracy sold 1 million copies in the U.S., according to The Hollywood Reporter.

 The Blu-ray was released in the U.S. and Canada December 11, 2012.
 This release lacked special features, save for a digital copy.